-VIII.
+IX.
 Financing Challenges and Strategies for Investing in Climate Change Mitigation, Adaptation, Resilience, and Environmental Justice

 In this section we describe the necessary conditions for successful investments in climate change mitigation, resilience, adaptation, and environmental justice, particularly in low-income and disadvantaged communities.
-Further, we will map the main challenges and barriers unique to green finance and clean energy finance that have kept many community lenders on the sidelines to date as well as the best practice strategies developed by green banks and successful green lenders of all types.
+Further, we will map the main challenges and barriers unique to green finance and clean energy finance that have kept many community lenders on the sidelines to date as well as the best practice strategies developed by Green Banks and successful green lenders of all types.
 We will include a chart that lists typical energy loan products and financing strategies, such as property assessed clean energy (PACE).
 We will show how typical loan products can finance any stage of an energy project (e.g., pre-development, acquisition, construction, permanent) and can have different collateral structures (e.g., debt of a special-purpose entity, corporate loan).

-A. Necessary Conditions for Successful Investments in Climate Change Mitigation, Adaptation, Resilience, and Environmental Justice opportunities into a successful investment, there must be an individual, corporation, or other organization that recognizes the opportunity and is willing to "sponsor" the project.
+A. Necessary Conditions for Successful Investments in Climate Change Mitigation, Adaptation, Resilience, and Environmental Justice organization that recognizes the opportunity and is willing to "sponsor" the project.
 A clean energy investment could begin with a homeowner wanting rooftop solar panels, a corporation exploring electrification of its vehicle fleet, or a not-for-profit evaluating building energy efficiency measures.
 The sponsor may be motivated by considerations including policy directives, economic returns, environmental and societal benefits, or a combination of factors.
 But, lenders may discover that energy efficiency, renewable energy, and investments in resilience prove to be a hard sell.
 Building owners have many pressures and issues competing for their time and attention and may perceive risk in moving forward with a decarbonization project (Hangen, Building Trust, Building Demand for Building Energy Improvements Working Paper #1: Summary of Approaches and Interview Themes [Draft Working Paper], (2023)).